minecraftchest1/IRCgen2-Specs/README.md

 # How the specs are organized.
 ## Compability Targets
-** This section is not yet complete. **
+** This section may change withou notice. **

 A compability target is a set of features that are in a group.
 The goal is that each client will support one or more compability targets in common with the server and other clients.
+Each compability target may also group other targets.